 - Reach you at any time.
-If your kids are home for the evening and you’re away, the one-touch call-out feature on the Vivint Ping Camera lets them contact you at any time.
+If your kids are home for the evening and you’re away, the one-touch call-out feature on the Vivint Indoor Camera lets them contact you at any time.
 So if you’re making a quick run to the store for more candy and they need to contact you, they can get a hold of you with the push of a button.

 With smart home devices like these, you and your kids will be armed with the tools and information they need to have a safe and fun Halloween.